York Preparatory School

-York Preparatory School, commonly referred to as York Prep School, is an independent, university-preparatory school in the Upper West Side area of Manhattan, New York City, near Lincoln Square.
+York Preparatory School, commonly referred to as York Prep School, is an independent, university-preparatory school on the Upper West Side of Manhattan, New York City, near Lincoln Square.

-The coeducational school provides instruction to approximately 410 students between 6th and 12th grades.
+The coeducational school provides instruction to approximately 350 students between 6th and 12th grades.
 The student:teacher ratio is 5:1.

 York Prep is approved by the New York State Board of Regents and accredited by the Middle States Association of Colleges and Schools.

-For the 2022–2023 school year, tuition is US$58,000 including fees for students in every grade, tuition for students in the school's ITP program is $71,000, and tuition for students in the school's "Jump Start" program is $86,800.